 Half our group liked the lodge so much, they decided to repeat history and play cards there before heading back to Kanab.
-My husband and I and the five Junior Rangers set off in “The Fun Van” to see Cape Royal.
+My husband and I and five kids set off in “The Fun Van” to see Cape Royal.

 The drive to Cape Royal is a scenic drive along another part of the Grand Canyon North Rim.
 The 25-mile road is narrow and winding.
 It will take you about an hour each way, but the views are worth it.

 There are several view points and short hikes along the road to Cape Royal.
 We decided to drive all the way to the end rather than stopping on the way.
 There are several view points at Cape Royal.
 The trail is short, flat and paved.
 My husband and I agree that the views at Cape Royal are better than at the lodge.